JD2112/methylr/README.md

 [GNU-3 public license - click to read details](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ## Acknowledgement
-We are thankful to the Linköping University IT-division for providing the server support to release the package online.
-We would also like to acknowledge the Core Facility, Faculty of Medicine and Health Sciences, Linköping University, Linköping, Sweden and Clinical Genomics Linköping, Science for Life Laboratory, Sweden for their support.
+We would like to acknowledge the Core Facility, Faculty of Medicine and Health Sciences, Linköping University, Linköping, Sweden and Clinical Genomics Linköping, Science for Life Laboratory, Sweden for their support.

 ## Citation